-The Department of State is negotia- ducted the campaign for his nomination ting treaties with the leading Edropean and who are now managing the camgo a great way toward insuring against war between the United States and pations of the old world.
-The proposed strength solely to the contributions they conventions are treaties of arbitration have received from them in the past and and one with France was signed yesterday, its provisions of course not being ture.
-The names of these men-Belmade public, though they are understood mont, McCarren, Sheehan and the rest to be in the lines of the Anglo-French treaty.
-Similar conventions with Italy and Switzerland are in course of nego 12c | tintion.
-It is the expectation of the secretary of state that he will have all the treaties which it is now proposed to enter into concluded in time to submit them to the senate for ratification on the convening charge the president and the chairman of congress in November.
-No hitches have yet been encountered in the effort Communications relating to news and edi-torial matter should be addressed: Omaha treaties are to continue in effect for period of five years.
-In addition to these arbitration treaties, it is stated that the department is negotiating some proposed commercial agreements with foreign powers, which it is hoped the senate will adopt.
+tions of the old world.
+The proposed day, its provisions of course not being made public, though they are understood treaty.
+Similar conventions with Italy and Switzerland are in course of negotiation.

+It is the expectation of the secretary of state that he will have all the treaties have yet been encountered in the effort to make for international peace.
+These treaties are to continue in effect for a arbitration treaties, it is stated that the high office of president of the republic. department is negotiating some proposed commercial agreements with foreign powers, which it is hoped the senate will adopt.
 At present there are four commercial agreements in effect between the United States and foreign countries, but none of them were dependent on the approval of the senate.
-They were negotiated under the section of the tariff law which authorizes the making of agreements of this kind under definite limitations.
+They were negotiated under the section of the tariff law which authorizes the making of agree-29,350 ments of this kind under definite limitations.
 One is with France, which was negotiated in 1898, and the other three 30,300 are with Germany, Italy and Portugal and were drafted in 1900.
-They may be abrogated on a year's notice by either side.
-It is probable that no serious opposition will be found in the senate to the arbitration treaties, so general has bycome the sentiment in favor of promoting international arbitration, but experience in regard to commercial agreements does not encourage the hope that they will be adopted.
+They may be abrogated on a year's notice by either side

+It is probable that no serious opposi tion will be found in the senate to the arbitration treaties, so general has bycome the sentiment in favor of promoting international arbitration, but experience in regard to commercial agreements does not encourage the hope that they will be adopted.
 The fact that eleven such agreements were negotiated under the McKinley administration and not one of them has been approved by the senate does not hold out much promise for additional treaties of this kind.

-A LESSON FROM ENGLAND.
+A LESSON PROM ENGLAND.